When considering purchasing a different kind of vehicle, one factor to consider is how difficult it is to drive.

 Why drive a truck?

-You may be wondering at this point, why drive a truck?
-Why not just stick to the smaller sedan.
+You may be wondering why you drive a truck at this point.
+Why not just stick to the smaller sedan?
 That's a good question.
 For some people, driving a pickup truck is a job necessity.
 They need to haul weights or tow - something you can only do with a heavy-duty vehicle.

 Tips for driving a truck - a recap